Frequently Asked Questions

 ) ornpm start

-to run the application normally.
+to run the application normally.2.
+Implement Core WhatsApp Messaging Functionality

-We'll start by setting up the Express server and then implement the logic for sending and receiving messages.
+Start by setting up the Express server and then implement the logic for sending and receiving messages.

 Set up Basic Express Server (